opencog/opencog/opencog/eva/face_track/README.md

 at a face, it will cause Eva to actively track that face as it moves around in the scene.
-This update needs to be done continuously, i.e. at least 3-5 times a second, and this behavior is currently too real-time-ish, to difficult to bother with in the AtomSpace.
+This update needs to be done continuously, i.e. at least 3-5 times a second, and this behavior is currently too real-time-ish, too fiddly to bother with in the AtomSpace.
 Currently.
 This may change in the future, as we get beyond the prototyping stage.

 For sending messages to opencog, there are two design choices: